Topkapi Palace Museum

 After 3 generations, Harem moved here during the reign of Sultan Suleiman.
 This decision was influenced by Hurrem Sultan (aka Roxelana), the wife of Sultan Suleiman the Magnificent.

 Topkapi Palace was used by 25 Ottoman sultans for nearly 400 years.
 It was abandoned in 1856 when Sultan Abdulmecid had the Dolmabahce Palace built.

 Since the sacred relics remained in Topkapi Palace, the sultans came back here during the holy days.
 In addition, the coronation of the Sultans continued to be held traditionally in the Topkapi Palace.
 Therefore, the Topkapi Palace which was an ancestral heritage was preserved in the best way.

 Why Ottomans Needed To Build A New Palace?

 When Ottomans captured the Constantinople, it’s reported that Sultan Mehmed could not find what he had expected.
-Constantinople had been known as the most civilized city of Medieval Ages.
-Yet, after the Sack Of Constantinople by the Latins (1204-1261) the city was badly damaged and never really recovered again.
+Constantinople was known as the most civilized city of Medieval Ages.
+Yet, after the Sack Of Constantinople during the Fourth Crusade (1204-1261) the city had been ruined and never really recovered again.